- GENERAL WELCOME AND BACKGROUND

 - Spar uniform will be issued where appropriate and other uniform issued for specialist activity.
 Uniform regulations in departments are as follows:

 - Shop: Top uniform is Spar issue tops.
-Below the waist uniform is:
+Below the waist uniform (not provided) is:

 - Black trousers or skirt (no shorts)

 - Smart dark trainers or suitable dark shoes that: